Deepak-Mishra815/London-Crime-Analysis/README.md

 ## Conclusion
 This analysis of London crime data provides valuable insights into crime trends, hotspots, and changes over time.
 It can serve as a resource for further research, policy-making, and community awareness.

+Raw Data

+The raw data for this project is now available directly in the repository.
+You can find it at the following path:

+london_crime_raw_data_spreadsheet.csv

+This file contains the original data used for analysis, including the following columns:

+lsoa_code: Lower Super Output Area code

+borough: Name of the London borough

+major_category: Major category of the crime

+minor_category: Minor category of the crime

+value: Number of crimes

+year: Year of the crime

+month: Month of the crime

 Feel free to explore the dataset and replicate this analysis to gain deeper insights into crime patterns in London.